The texture this stitch makes combined with the blanket yarn makes this Quick Berry Stitch Crochet Blanket one of the coziest blankets I’ve made!

 Quick Berry Stitch Crochet Blanket Pattern

-The berry stitch (BS) seemed hard at first, but once I got the rhythm down, it really wasn’t that hard.
-It’s kind of like a double crochet on steroids.
+Stitch Info: The berry stitch seemed hard at first, but once I got the rhythm down, it really wasn’t that hard at all.
+It’s kind of like a treble crochet on steroids.
 To crochet a berry stitch, yarn over your hook, insert hook into the desired stitch, yarn over, pull it through, yarn over again, and then pull that through just one loop.
 Now yarn over again, insert your hook into the exact same stitch, yarn over, pull through, yarn over again, and then pull it through all five loops on the hook.
-That’s one berry stitch, or as I nicknamed it, the yarn-over-palooza stitch.
+That’s one berry stitch!

 Row Pattern: Alternating rows of single crochet and berry stitch/ single crochet.